 When I learned how to cook bacon in the oven, it was a game changer for me.
 Everything tastes better with bacon in it, on it, or around it.
 I love cooking bacon outside wearing an apron (Levi fabric) in cast iron, complete with the grease splattering everywhere.

 Then I read where you can bake it in the oven.
 Now the grease stays contained inside the pan and within the oven.
-I’m updating this post from 2015 because I’m hoping some new readers will see you can cook bacon in the oven and save lots of the fuss.
+I’m updating this post today because I’m hoping some new readers will see you can cook bacon in the oven and save lots of the fuss.

 I no longer have to put foil everywhere to protect my stove from grease splatters!
 My favorite bacon is from Costco, I buy the thick center cut slices and cut them in half before baking them.
 Now, you don’t have to cut them in half, but I have done this for years to feed more people with less.

 Do you love to go camping?
-Whenever I think of cooking breakfast outside in the mountains I can almost smell it cooking!
+Whenever I think of cooking breakfast outside in the mountains I can almost smell the bacon cooking!

 I love bacon and it tastes good on just about everything!
 Mark and I have bacon, tomato, and lettuce on sandwiches all summer.
 Thank goodness for my garden!
 I love egg salad sandwiches with a slice or two of bacon on it!